Digital marketing: Channels

-Digital Marketing Channels are systems based on the Internet that can create, accelerate, and transmit product value from producer to a consumer terminal, through digital networks.
-Digital marketing is facilitated by multiple Digital Marketing channels, as an advertiser one's core objective is to find channels which result in maximum two-way communication and a better overall ROI for the brand.
-There are multiple digital marketing channels available namely:
+Digital marketing channels are systems based on the Internet that create, accelerate, and transmit product value from producers to consumers through digital networks.
+Digital marketing is facilitated by multiple channels, as an advertiser's core objective is to find channels which result in maximum two-way communication and a better overall ROI for the brand.
+There are many digital marketing channels available.